MostroP2P/mostro/book/src/cancel.md

 # Cancel Order

-A user can cancel an Order created by himself and with status `Pending` sending action `Cancel`, the message will look like this:
+A user can cancel an Order created by himself and with status `Pending` sending action `Cancel`, the message content will look like this:

 ```json
 {